DeepPSP/torch_ecg/benchmarks/README.md

 Known Issues
 ----------------
-1. Slicing data for CPSC2021 is too slow
+1. Slicing data for CPSC2021 is too slow.
+An offline generated (sliced) dataset is hosted at [Kaggle](https://www.kaggle.com/wenh06/cpsc2021-sliced).
 2. Dataset for LUDB is too slow
 3. cli for training models are completely not tested